 Private External Group

-- A group that lets you communicate with members of different companies in a private, invitation only space.
+- A group that lets you communicate with internal employees and members of different companies in a private, invitation only space.
 This group can only be edited by SAP Jam administrators and group administrators.

 PLEASE NOTE: External groups are only available to customers on the Advanced Plus or Enterprise edition of SAP Jam.